Michel Aoun: Hassan Diab cabinet and premiership vacuum

 Diab was appointed prime minister by President Michel Aoun following the resignation of Saad Hariri following the 2019–20 Lebanese protests, that started in October 2019.
 A new Lebanese cabinet led by Prime Minister Hassan Diab was formed in Lebanon on 21 January 2020, after agreement was reached by the heads of the involved political parties after nearly three months.
 The already delegitimized government assigned Diab and his new cabinet, despite ongoing public outrage against the new cabinet and citizen requests for a competent, independent, and technocratic government.
 The marketing campaign by the authoritative powers around the new cabinet were mired by supposed untruths such as Diab claiming to have met reformist representatives of the revolution but turned out to be regime supporters or the regime using the term "techno-political" to describe the new cabinet in order to justify the majority partisan appointments.

-On 10 August 2020, the government resigned following public anger over the 2020 Beirut explosions on 4 August but continued to govern as a caretaker government.
-Aoun appointed Moustapha Adib as prime minister designate on August 31 to succeed Diab.
-The latter renounced to form a government on September 26, 2020, because of the dissensions between political parties concerning the attribution of the ministries.
-Saad Hariri later announced on October that he was “definitely a candidate” for the formation of a new government.
+On 10 August 2020, the government resigned following public anger over the 2020 Beirut explosion on 4 August but continued to govern as a caretaker government.
+Aoun appointed Moustapha Adib as prime minister designate on 31 August to succeed Diab.
+The latter renounced to form a government on 26 September 2020, because of the dissensions between political parties concerning the attribution of the ministries.
+Saad Hariri later announced on October that he was "definitely a candidate" for the formation of a new government.
 He was again appointed President of the Council of Ministers after binding parliamentary consultations led by Michel Aoun.
-On March 6, 2021, while Saad Hariri has still not managed to form a government, Diab denounces the situation of political and economic crisis and threatens to stop expediting current affairs by leaving office immediately.
-In conflict with Aoun concerning the distribution of ministerial posts, Saad Hariri gave up on a government formation on July 15, 2021.
+On 6 March 2021, while Saad Hariri has still not managed to form a government, Diab denounces the situation of political and economic crisis and threatens to stop expediting current affairs by leaving office immediately.

+On 22 March, and after several meetings between Prime Minister-designate Saad Hariri and President Aoun, Hariri said that the demands of the President were "unacceptable", therefore Lebanon witnessed a failure to form a new government which will worsen the crisis.
+According to Hariri, President Aoun presented him with a line-up granting his team a third of all cabinet seats, which would enable them to have veto power over decision making in the Lebanese government.
+Hariri was said to have been criticized by Aoun for disclosing his proposed government with the media, because the distribution of the ministries was unjust which was his reason for not agreeing to the line-up, according to Al Jazeera.
+After the meeting which only lasted for just 35 minutes, another date for a new meeting between Hariri and Aoun could not be confirmed.

+In conflict with Aoun concerning the distribution of ministerial posts, Hariri gave up on a government formation on 15 July 2021.